TeamRegio/EpiRegioDB/docs/UseCases.rst

 Query Guide
 ---------
 Here we provide a step-by-step guide for every query available, including an explanation of the output.
 Every query has an *Example Query* button at the  bottom of the page.
 Try it out to see how a valid query would look like.
 Have a look at :ref:`Results in detail` to get an explanation of all the output parameters.
-In addition, we provide an example file for each possible file upload in the Supplemenary of our paper (currently under revision).
+In addition, we provide an example file for each possible file upload, see :ref:`Examples file upload`.

 Gene Query
 =================